Icinga/icinga2/doc/10-icinga-template-library.md

 yum_cache_only          | **Optional.** If set to true, plugin runs entirely from cache and does not update the cache when running YUM.
 Useful if you have `yum makecache` cronned.
 Defaults to false. yum_no_warn_on_lock     | **Optional.** If set to true, returns OK instead of WARNING when YUM is locked and fails to check for updates due to another instance running.
 Defaults to false. yum_no_warn_on_updates  | **Optional.** If set to true, returns OK instead of WARNING even when updates are available.
 The plugin output still shows the number of available updates.
-Defaults to false. yum_enablerepo          | **Optional.** Explicitly enables a reposity when calling YUM.
+Defaults to false. yum_enablerepo          | **Optional.** Explicitly enables a repository when calling YUM.
 Can take a comma separated list of repositories.
-Note that enabling repositories can lead to unexpected results, for example when protected repositories are enabled. yum_disablerepo         | **Optional.** Explicitly disables a reposity when calling YUM.
+Note that enabling repositories can lead to unexpected results, for example when protected repositories are enabled. yum_disablerepo         | **Optional.** Explicitly disables a repository when calling YUM.
 Can take a comma separated list of repositories.
 Note that enabling repositories can lead to unexpected results, for example when protected repositories are enabled. yum_installroot         | **Optional.** Specifies another installation root directory (for example a chroot). yum_timeout             | **Optional.** Set a timeout in seconds after which the plugin will exit (defaults to 55 seconds).